flectra-hq/flectra/doc/reference/orm.rst

 Inheritance and extension
 =========================

-Odoo provides three different mechanisms to extend models in a modular way:
+Flectra provides three different mechanisms to extend models in a modular way:

 * creating a new model from an existing one, adding new information to the copy but leaving the original module as-is